pradeerat/IoT-aware-BPMN-Editor/README.md

-# IoT-aware-BPMN-Editor.
+# IoT-aware-BPMN- and- XPDL-Editor.

-This editor incorporates IoT modelling facility with BPMN.
-Key IoT modelling elements are added to the editor’s toolkit.
+This editor incorporates IoT modelling elements for BPMN.
+Key IoT modelling elements and Artifacts are added to the editor’s toolkit.

 Link to Website: https://pradeerat.github.io/IoT-aware-BPMN-Editor/